I didn't include a trailer because every one I looked at gave away a huge twist I did not see coming. Screw trailers these days.

 There were a lot of weird zooms I wasn't really a fan of.

 In the end, this was just kinda "eh" for me.
 Which bums me out because I want Gyllenhaal to win an Oscar.
-I haven't lost hope yet - we still have Everest and Demolition
+I haven't lost hope yet - we still have Everest and Demolition.

 I had no idea what to expect, especially for all the time the movie spent in development hell; but Ant-Man succeeded in being everything I look for in a Marvel movie: (SPOILERS AHEAD)